 Medicare’s Annual Election Period starts every OCTOBER 15th and ends DECEMBER 7th.
 Some people call this “open enrollment” but the official name for it is Annual Election Period or AEP for short.
 It is the designated time for switching most Medicare Insurance plans or signing up for additional drug or medical coverage for the first time.

-AEP is for those who want to make sure they are on the best Medicare insurance plan at the best price.
+Annual Election Period is for those who want to make sure they are on the best Medicare insurance plan at the best price.
 If you are unhappy with your Medicare Advantage Plan or stand alone Prescription Drug Plan (PDP), this is the time to fix it.
-AEP Enrollment is for people who are looking for:
+AEP Open Enrollment is for people who are looking for:

 - lower prices